ElectronicCats/pxt-lora/README.md

 WARNING: Current version works with [codal circuit playground](https://github.com/ElectronicCats/codal-circuit-playground/releases/tag/v1.5.4-mixer) v1.5.4-mixer

-## Current way of installation for alpha version
+## Current way of installation for beta version

 This setup is needed if you plan to make changes in PXT itself.
 In most cases, it's a bit of an overkill if you are building a package for the Adafruit editor.